 Pinching to zoom is a vital feature, especially if you have the tiny-yet-portable Supernote A6X.
 It functions impressively, with a barely noticeable lag time between the pinch gesture and the zoom enlargement.
 The handy magnifying window can then be dragged around the document for easy viewing of any area.

 The PDF export functions are simple but powerful enough that I can handle my workload as a tutor, or export annotations of my own writing and reading projects.
 The ability to export the pen as colored blue or red is especially useful when I'm marking up a client's manuscript and don't want my annotations to get lost among the text.

-Like all of the Supernote's PDF features, this is simple and elegant, and matches the responsiveness of most of the other devices I've tested -- and all devices that I'd tested within the Supernote's price range.
+Like all the Supernote's PDF features, this is simple and elegant, and matches the responsiveness of most of the other devices I've tested.